 - The offense can ask the referee before the play to spot the ball on the left hash mark or right hash mark.
 The hash marks will not be marked on the field so that will be determined by the official.
 If not requested the ball will be placed in the middle of the field. - Players may not be moving forward when the ball is snapped. - The ball must be snapped between the legs to start the play.
 Note: Kinder Division only if the snap is dropped, the official will allow two retry attempts and after that it will be ruled a loss of down.
-Note: 1/2, 3/4,5/6, 7/8 division a dropped snap or quarterback drop the ball is spotted at location were ball is dropped and the down is consumed. - Coaches are to be off the field in all divisions besides Kinder and 1/2 during a play.
-In the Kinder and 1/2 divisions the coach must stand 10 yards behind the 7-yard rush line before the play begins. - In the case of an inadvertent whistle, the offense has two options: - Take the ball where it was when the whistle blew, and the down is consumed. - Replay the down from the original line of scrimmage.
+Note: 1/2, 3/4,5/6, 7/8 division a dropped snap or quarterback drop the ball is spotted at location where ball is dropped and the down is consumed. - Exception: Kinder & 1st/2nd Division: Ball may be hiked to the side of player, not through the legs. - Coaches are to be off the field in all divisions besides Kinder and 1/2 during a play.
+In the Kinder and 1/2 divisions the coach must stand 10 yards behind the 7-yard rush line before the play begins. - In the case of an inadvertent whistle, the offense has two options:

+- Take the ball where it was when the whistle blew, and the down is consumed. - Replay the down from the original line of scrimmage.